SainsburyWellcomeCentre/RCWG/_proposals/slack_channels.md

 # To-Do

-- Coordinate with emma to create the channels on the list below
+- Coordinate with Emma to create the channels on the list below
 - Coordinate with Ana/Barry/John to create a tunnel from the Gatsby slack to the SWC slack on these channels
 - Announce these channels at the Town Hall 29.1.21 3pm
 - Week of 2.2.21: add all researchers, send an email and a slack message on general (including promoting existing channels)